MicrosoftDocs/fabric-docs/docs/security/security-private-links-overview.md

 <!--### Other Fabric items

-Other Fabric items, such as KQL Database, and Eventstream, don’t currently support Private Link, and are automatically disabled when you turn on the **Block Public Internet Access** tenant setting in order to protect compliance status.
+Other Fabric items, such as KQL Database, and Eventstream, don't currently support Private Link, and are automatically disabled when you turn on the **Block Public Internet Access** tenant setting in order to protect compliance status.
 -->

 ### Microsoft Purview Information Protection